gem/oq-engine/doc/manual/oq-manual.rst

       </nrml>

-In order to compile an exposuremodel with this structure, the cost ``type`` should be set to ``per_area``.
+In order to compile an *Exposure Model* with this structure, the cost ``type`` should be set to ``per_area``.
 In addition, it is also necessary to specify if the ``area`` that is being store represents the aggregated area of number of units within an asset, or the average area